datoptron/datoptron-website/_pages/index.md

       <div class="text">
         <h2>Discover how you can embrace your data, explore <span class="green">new insights </span>and drive <span class="green">new value </span>for your organization</h2>
         <p>
-          We are a group of talented people including researchers, project managers, software developers, ontology engineers and machine learning experts with long experience working with standards.
+          We are a group of talented people including researchers, software developers, ontology engineers and machine learning experts with long experience working with standards.

         </p>